scionproto/scion/doc/EPIC.md

 ![](fig/EPIC/path-type-filtering-small.png).

 Here, AS 6 is the AS protected by the hidden path (blue lines).
-The hidden path ends at the local interface (black dot) of AS 6, so AS 6 did not forward the beacon that defines the hidden path further down to AS 7.
+The hidden path terminates at AS 6 (represented by black dot), so AS 6 did not forward the beacon that defines the hidden path further down to AS 7.
 This is however still allowed for SCION path type traffic (green lines): there are SCION paths that enter AS 6 from AS 4.
-One of the two paths ends in the local interface of AS 6, while the other one is extended further to AS 7.
+One of the two paths ends in AS 6, while the other one is extended further to AS 7.

 In this example, the border routers of AS 6 and AS 5 (the last and penultimate ASes on the hidden path) further implement path type